-Starting from iOS 8, Siri can be made to work more like Google Now in the sense that you can invoke Siri just by saying “Hey, Siri” or something close.
+Starting with iOS 8, Siri can be made to work more like Google Now in the sense that you can invoke Siri just by saying “Hey, Siri” or something close.
 That is, you don’t have to tap and hold the home button to open Siri.
 It’s called Voice Activation.

-We’re hoping this feature would spill over so that you can have “always on” Siri even when your device isn’t plugged in (at the cost of battery of course, but still a good feature to have).
+We’re hoping this feature would spill over so that you can have “always on” Siri even when your device isn’t plugged in (at the cost of the battery of course, but still a good feature to have.)

 Requirements: iOS 8 running on iPhone 4s, 5, 5c/5s, iPad Air/4th/3rd or iPad mini 1st/2nd.

-- Now, tap on Siri to open Siri settings.
+Step #3.
+Now, tap on Siri to open Siri settings.

-- Note that Voice Activation only works when your iDevice is connected to a power source.
+Note that Voice Activation only works when your iDevice is connected to a power source.

 And to turn it off, switch off voice activation.

 Watch out how to enable ‘Hey Siri’ handsfree mode in iOS 8.x:

 So, with Voice Activation and your iPhone connected to a car charger port, you can just call up Siri and start accessing your phone through it, hands-free.
 Of course, this is for those cars that don’t support CarPlay, iOS’s latest high-level integration with in-car systems.